 An Introduction to Machine Learning Theory and Its Applications: A Visual Tutorial with Examples (Publication)

-This article introduces the basics of Machine Learning theory, laying down the common themes and concepts, making it easy to follow the logic and get comfortable with the topic.
+This Machine Learning tutorial introduces the basics of ML theory, laying down the common themes and concepts, making it easy to follow the logic and get comfortable with the topic.

 Nick is a mentor in the Toptal Global Mentor’s Program.